Thelukepet/course/background/docker-user-namespaces.md

     docker run -v /:/mnt -it --rm busybox

-This can be fixed by remapping the user namespace, a pretty default option on modern kernels.
+This can be fixed by remapping the user namespace, a feature considered stable on modern Linux kernels (4.3 and newer).

 See also: